 Full Disclosure: One of the ways I make money on this website is by using “affiliate links.”
 All this means is that if you click on a link in this post, I may earn a small commission if you purchase something after clicking.
 It doesn’t cost you anything extra, and it keeps Consult Colleen up and running.
 Most importantly, I only link to products and services that I truly trust and believe in.
 Thanks for your support!

 I have two very important milestones occur every spring.
 My birthday and my last day of chemotherapy.
 Oddly enough, they both occur in April.
+I originally wrote this post to celebrate both those days, but I wanted to update it to honor National Cancer Survivors Day on June 2.

 I like to think that spring is a time when everything starts over, like the flowers, the trees and, well, me.
 My birthday gives me the opportunity to put one year to bed with all the good and bad it may have brought, and look forward to starting over, having a clean slate.
 It is similar with the chemotherapy; the end of the treatments started the beginning of being a survivor.